stronnag/mwptools/cf-cli/README.md

 [cf-cli_quick_win.zip](https://www.dropbox.com/s/ahk1d24wbg3txc4/cf-cli_quick_win.zip).

-For OSX, use the [tarnyko vala and GTK-3 port](http://www.tarnyko.net/dl/); there is no longer an OSX cross-compiled version (I cannot test it).
+For OSX, use the [tarnyko vala and GTK-3 port](http://www.tarnyko.net/dl/); There is an OSX command line version, courtesy of a generous contributer via the #cleanflight IRC channel.
+You will need to chmod +x the binary and satisfy any home-brew glib dependencies (otool is your friend).
+[OSX binary](http://www.zen35309.zen.co.uk/cf-cli/osx/cf-cli)

 ## Usage
 ```